Graduate Admission Requirements

 - Hold a baccalaureate degree from an accredited institution and, at least four weeks prior to the semester of initial enrollment, submit an official transcript from all colleges or universities attended.

 - Submit an application for admission to a degree program (e.g., biology) at least four weeks prior to the semester of initial enrollment.
-Application may be obtained from the Office of Graduate Admissions or online at ApplyTexas.org.
+Application may be obtained at uttyler.edu/graduate.

 - Contact the program graduate advisor to review specific entrance requirements of the selected degree program.
 The decision to admit a student is made at this program level (e.g., biology).